June 29, 2024

 • Nicer parts of cites like Park 93, Verrey or El Poblado are very walkable and very European and less “American” (i.e., big roads, must have cars, not walkable).

-• The food is more european with less salsas and spices
+• In Colombia, the food is more European with less salsas and spices than Mexican food.

-• Bogota is cold but again it reminded me of European cloudy skies in Scandinavia, London or Russia.
+• Bogota was fresh and cool in summer, but again it reminded me of European cloudy skies in Scandinavia, London or Russia.

 • There are a lot of hookah places in El Poblado and in Bogota they have small shops with tables on the streets to smoke